Leonard A. Cole: Career

 Trained in both the health sciences as well as public policy, Cole testified before United States congressional committees and was invited to give presentations to the U.S. Department of Defense, U.S. Department of Energy, the Office of Technology Assessment, and the Centers for Disease Control and Prevention.
 A member of the WMD Working Group of the Aspen Institute's Homeland Security Group, Cole co-authored and edited the working group's 2012 report on WMD Terrorism.
 Cole's 2021 book, Chasing the Ghost: Nobelist Fred Reines and the Neutrino, was cited by Symmetry magazine as among the year's ten notable science-related titles.
 The book was also a 2022 Indie Book Awards finalist in the Autobiography/Biography category.

 Cole was national chairman of the Jewish Council for Public Affairs from 2000 to 2002.
 He was a featured commentator in Avoiding Armageddon (2003), a PBS documentary on biological and chemical warfare.
 His book The Anthrax Letters: A Medical Detective Story was named an Honor Book by the New Jersey Council for the Humanities.

 Cole served on the board of directors of the World Association for Disaster and Emergency Medicine, and on the advisory board of the International Institute for Counter-Terrorism.
 Appointed by the Governor of New Jersey to the New Jersey-Israel Commission, he chaired the Commission's committee on Homeland Security.
 In addition, he coordinated exchanges on terror medicine and domestic security between American and Israeli academics and professionals.

 Cole appeared on television, and was the author or editor of eleven books.
 His articles appeared in several academic journals and publications, including The Washington Post, The New York Times, Los Angeles Times, The Sciences, and Scientific American.
 Other interviews and presentations of his were posted by the PBS NewsHour.

 Personal life

 Cole married Ruth Gerber in 1957.
 They had three children and remained married until his death.
 They resided in Ridgewood, New Jersey, during his later years.

 Cole died on September 18, 2022, at a hospital in Ridgewood.
 He was 89 years old.

 Awards and accolades

 Cole was awarded grants and fellowships by the Rockefeller Foundation, the Andrew Mellon Foundation, and the National Endowment for the Humanities.
 He received the alumni merit award from the University of Pennsylvania School of Dental Medicine in 2008.
-He was a fellow of the Phi Beta Kappa Society and board member of the Washington Institute for Near East Policy.
+He was a fellow of Phi Beta Kappa society and board member of the Washington Institute for Near East Policy.
 Formerly a board member of Columbia University's Graduate School of Arts and Sciences (GSAS) Alumni Association, he was featured in the GSAS publication, Superscript.